 Location: Our minibus tours meet in the world famous Fisherman's Wharf

 All purchases 100% refundable up to 24 hours in advance.
 Additional $10 fee for admission to Muir Woods (please note this will increase to $15 on January 1, 2019).

 No need to make reservations for Muir Woods - this is included in your tour

 Add an e-bike rental at checkout for the perfect way to get around the city when not on the tour

 We’ll meet you outside Fisherman’s Wharf at your chosen tour time.
 Our guide will be wearing a Dylan’s Tours shirt to help you spot them easily.

 After a brief roll call, we’ll board the bus and travel to our first stop.
-Over the next 6 hours you’ll be treated to stories about the neighborhoods, diversity, and geography of the area.
+Over the next 7 hours you’ll be treated to stories about the neighborhoods, diversity, and geography of the area.
 We will exit the bus at several stops for photo opportunities and exploration, enjoying lunch in Sausalito and then spending over an hour in beautiful Muir Woods Redwood National Monument (where we will have your reserved space all taken care of) .

 At the end of our amazing adventure, we’ll drop you off at the same location where you boarded the bus.
 If you have any problems, just give us a call at (415) 932-6993.

 Here are the places we will explore (photo stops noted by *):